Rapid Application Development toolkit for building Administrative Web Applications

 $array['e0099'] = "This is error message number 99";

-The second, third and fourth sections are for text that can be extracted from the MENU database.
+The second and third sections are for text that can be extracted from the MENU database.
 Once you have finished entering or amending your details in the MENU database you can go to the List Subsystem screen and press the Export button.
 One of the files it creates will be <subsys>.menu_export.txt, and the contents can be copied directly into the language_text.inc file which deals with your native language.

 // menu details for subsystem MENU